rodal90/rodrigomeneses/README.md

 # 👋 Hi, I'm Rodrigo Meneses

 I'm a junior web developer with a strong interest in building functional, clean and scalable applications.
-I recently completed a Higher Technical Degree in Cross-Platform Web Development, where I worked with technologies like Java, JavaScript, PHP, SQL, and HTML/CSS.
+I recently completed a Higher Technical Degree in Cross-Platform Web Development in Madrid, where I learned technologies like Java, JavaScript, PHP, SQL, and HTML/CSS.

 ## Tech Stack
 - Languages: Java, JavaScript, PHP, SQL